-3. Click Add Sound.
+2. Click Add Sound.

-The Insert Sound Clip window comes up with a list of the sounds available.
+The Sound Clip window comes up; click the drop down box to see the list of available clips on the system.

 If the sounds desired are not there or there are no sounds in the system at all, they must be imported via the Import button.